Tired of combing through your Salesforce, HubSpot, or Intercom databases by hand to identify to remove duplicate entries?

 For that reason, we don’t want Salesforce, or any other system, taking liberal guesses as to what are duplicates and what are not.
 Most platforms take a very strict approach to marking a record as a “duplicate.”

-Salesforce has a number of rules and exceptions that it uses to identify duplicates within the system.
-Those rules can be customized to your specific organizational needs.
+Salesforce has a number of duplicate rules and exceptions that it uses to identify duplicates within the system.
+Those duplicate rules can be customized to your specific organizational needs.
 However — this system is still very basic compared to Insycle and other platforms that focus specifically on Salesforce duplicate detection and cleaning.

 There are a few different ways that duplicate data can end up in your Salesforce database: